GSA/fedramp-gov/_policy/2023-06-30-FedRAMP-Rev-4-to-Rev-5-Assessment-Controls-Selection-Template.md

   - Program Documents

 ---
-The Selection Controls Worksheet is used by CSPs to determine the scope of the assessment associated with the Rev. 4 to Rev. 5 transition
+The Selection Controls Worksheet is used by CSPs to determine the scope of the assessment associated with the Rev. 4 to Rev. 5 transition.